LuskaBol/bingo/README.md

-# bingo - Penetration Testing Toolkit
+# Bingo - Penetration Testing Toolkit

 bingo facilitates the distribution and execution of essential tools for penetration testing, allowing the attacker to fetch them on the target machine without internet access on it.